Dredegui/main-odin-html/README.md

 # main-odin-html
-Â more fleshed out html project
+A more fleshed out html project